JkihjfA/Microsoft-365-Apps-For-Enterprise/README.md

 4. Uninstall any existing versions of Microsoft Office applications first to avoid encountering any potential errors during the installation process.
 5. Run "Install Microsoft Office 365 Enterprise [32-Bit, EN-US].CMD" as an administrator if the system is 32-bit; run "Install Microsoft Office 365 Enterprise [64-Bit, EN-US].CMD" as an administrator if the system is 64-bit.
 6. Do not close the Command Prompt window during installation; otherwise, installation will not be successful.
-7. Restart the personal computer if installation is finished.
+7. Restart the personal computer if installation is finished